 LIBRA is aware of the sampling variance

 Jointly optimizing both sampling process and signature fitting, LIBRA is aware of the sampling variance and infers an underlying mutational context distribution p.
-As shown in Figure 2A, the underlying latent distribution is optimized in respect to both sampling likelihood and the linear fitting of signatures.
-In low mutation counts, the uncertainty in sampling increases and thus the estimated underlying distribution goes closer the lease square of signatures.
-In contrast, when the total mutation counts is high, the estimate of the distribution is closer to the MLE.
+The underlying latent distribution is optimized in respect to both sampling likelihood and the linear fitting of signatures (Figure 2A).
+In low mutation counts, the uncertainty in sampling increases and thus the estimated underlying distribution goes closer the lease square estimate.
+In contrast, when the total mutation counts is high, the estimate of the distribution is closer to the MLE of the multinomial sampling process.

 We subsampled a real WGS cancer (papillary renal cell carcinoma, TCGA-B9-A44B, Figure 2B, REF) with various sample sizes.
 When the sample size is small (<100), high uncertainty in sampling pushed the inferred underlying mutational distribution p far from the MLE in trade for better signature fitting.
-When the sample size increases, lower variance in sampling dragged p close to MLE and forced the signatures to fit with larger error.
+When the sample size increases, lower variance in sampling dragged p close to sampling MLE and forced the signatures to fit with larger error.

-Meanwhile, deconstructSigs is not sensitive to mutation counts.
-It exhibites higher fitted coefficient variance in low mutation counts subsampling.
+Because the linear fitting and sampling likelihood optimization mutually inform each other, concurrently learning an auxiliary sampling likelihood improves performance.
+We compared the performances with and without this jointly optimization (Figure 2C).
+While the performance is comparable in high sample size cases, low mutation count samples tend to show higher MSE.

-Performance on a simulated dataset
+Performance on simulated datasets

-We first evaluated LIBRA on a simulated dataset.
-Both LIBRA and deconstructSigs performed better with higher mutation number and lower noise (Fig. 3).
-Overall, LIBRA achieved lower mean square error (MSE) than deconstructSigs.
+We first evaluated LIBRA on simulated datasets.
+Both LIBRA and deconstructSigs performed better with higher mutation number and lower noise (Figure 3A).
+Overall, the performances of the two tools are comparable.
+LIBRA achieved lower mean square error (MSE) than deconstructSigs in lower noise and more signatures settings.

 A decrease in mutation number leads to an increase of uncertainty in sampling, which is mostly negligible in the high mutation scenarios.
-As expected, the MSE jumped to the 0.05-0.3 range for noiseless, low and high noise setups when the mutation number was low.
+As expected, the MSE jumped to the 0.05-0.3 range regardless of the noise level when the mutation number was low.
 Thus, the error is dominated by undersampling rather than embedded noise.

+Using known signature to tune the weights boosts performance (Figure 3B/C).
+As the fraction of true signatures given as prior knowledge increases, the performance improves.
+Then, when more false signatures mixed with true signatures given as prior knowledge, the performance slowly deteriorates as expected.

+Last, we looked at the estimation of the auxiliary distribution of the multinomial sampling process.

+[[TO-DO: report the performance of the estimation of p]]

 Performance on real datasets

 We next moved from synthetic datasets to real cancer mutational profiles.
+Real cancer mutational profiles are likely noisier than our simulation and exhibit highly non-random distribution of signatures.

 One of the limitations of cancer signature research is that the ground truth of real samples typically cannot be obtained.
 Previous large-scale signature studies largely relied on mutagen exposure association from patient records and biochemistry knowledge on mutagenesis.
 Here, we illustrated the outputs of different models and compared the results with existing signature knowledge.
 Although no gold standard exists to evaluate the performance, we do have a few reasonable expectations about the solution:

 Sparsity: One or more signature should be active in a given cancer sample and type.
 However, not all signatures should be active.
 Mutational processes are discrete in nature and tied with certain endogenous and environmental factors.
 An obvious example is that the UV signature should not exist in unexposed tissues.
 Previous signature studies suggest a sparse distribution of signatures among cancer samples and types.
 Existing signature identifying methods aim to implicitly achieve sparse solutions by forward selection or pre-selection of the signature set for fitting.